 I firmly believe that changes should be celebrated and no celebration is complete without either dessert or champagne, and since I tend to be indecisive by nature I settled on both.

 This float is all grown up.
 Raspberry lychee sorbet is served in cocktail glasses with champagne poured over for a festive dessert that doubles a cocktail.

-This is a dessert that doubles as a cocktail, with a hint of sweetness, but still tart and refreshing.
-The recipe is simplicity itself, lychees and raspberries are pureed together to create a tangy sweet sorbet; a few drops of rosewater ( if you’ve ever had rosewater you’ve probably never forgotten it’s tantalizing perfume) adds a subtle floral note and the sorbet is served in shallow pools of bubbly champagne.
+It has a hint of sweetness, but is still tart and refreshing.
+The recipe is super simple; lychees and raspberries are pureed together to create a tangy sweet sorbet; a few drops of rosewater (if you’ve ever had rosewater you’ve probably never forgotten its tantalizing perfume) adds a subtle floral note and the sorbet is served in shallow pools of bubbly champagne.

 A votre santé mes amis!